 You are about to be married.
 It is a time of joy, of celebration, of hopes and dreams, of love everlasting.
 You are about to begin a marriage, full of wonderful possibilities.
 Of course, the last thing you will want to consider is the end of the marriage, let alone a prenuptial agreement laying out, contractually, what will happen if the marriage ends.
 Why think about something so depressing as the end of a love relationship when the relationship is just beginning?

-Unfortunately, conventional wisdom tells us that about one half of marriages end in divorce.
+Unfortunately, conventional wisdom tells us that about one-half of marriages end in divorce.
 So, it is both practical and reasonable to consider the possibility of such an ending, particularly because the odds are 50-50.
 Moreover, to those romantics who do not want to even jinx a marriage by contemplating its demise, it might be helpful to get a prenuptial agreement anyway.
-The prenuptial agreement, in that case, can be seen as challenge.
+The prenuptial agreement, in that case, can be seen as a challenge.
 A relationship that has a prenuptial agreement – but does need one – is a strong relationship indeed.
 So, when viewed in that light, a prenuptial agreement does not have to have the depressing aura that many people may want to place on it.

 At Doane & Doane, we have handled many prenuptial agreements for our clients.
-And we are happy to report that many of our coupled clients have never had a need to review the document even once, because their relationship is a strong one.
-But, in those sadder circumstances when reviewing the prenuptial agreement is a necessity, we are proud that we have effectively articulated what the parties wanted, so that the transition to an end of the marriage is a relatively smooth one.
+And we are happy to report that many of our coupled clients have never had a need to review the document even once because their relationship is a strong one.
+But, in those sadder circumstances when reviewing the prenuptial agreement is a necessity, we are proud that we have effectively articulated what the parties wanted so that the transition to an end of the marriage is a relatively smooth one.

 If you would like more information about prenuptial agreements, or you are considering drafting one for you and your spouse-to-be, give us a call.
-The extremely capable attorneys at Doane & Doane find a great deal of pride in sensitively and successfully helping couples navigate the prenuptial agreement negotiations easily and with agreeable results for all parties.
+The extremely capable attorneys at Doane & Doane find a great deal of pride insensitively and successfully helping couples navigate the prenuptial agreement negotiations easily and with agreeable results for all parties.
 We welcome you to call us at 561-656-0200 and schedule a free consultation with one of our expert attorneys.
 We are here to make the prenuptial agreement experience understandable and worthwhile.

-To get you started on your journey to learning more about prenuptial agreements in general, here is a list some of the “need to know” facts about prenuptial agreements in Florida.
+To get you started on your journey to learning more about prenuptial agreements in general, here is a list of some of the “need to know” facts about prenuptial agreements in Florida.